Astute-Systems/MediaX/USER_GUIDE.md

 \section wrappers Helper Wrappers
 For this most simple use cases you can use the RTP and SAP/SDP wrappers to simplify the process of transmitting and receiving data.
 The example below is the simplest working example for sending a test video stream containing the default test card.
 More test patterns can be specified see  mediax::RtpSapTransmit::GetBufferTestPattern() and rtp_utils.h

+Recieve example:
 \snippet rtp_sap_transmit/rtp_sap_transmit.cc Transmit example wrapper

+Transmit example:
+\snippet rtp_sap_receive/rtp_sap_receive.cc Receive example wrapper

+\note These wrappers may be adapted to meet your specific needs if different behaviours are required and are provided to show basic use cases.

 \section qtcode Qt6 Code Examples